History of Caxias do Sul: Economy and infrastructure

 The telephone had already been introduced in 1895, the telegraph arrived in 1906, and the newspaper La Libertà began its publication (in Italian) in 1909, taking the city out of its relative isolation.
-Charitable associations also appear in the early years of the 20th century, such as the Association of the Ladies of Charity ("Associação das Damas de Caridade") (1913) and the first important hospital, Our Lady of Pompeii (" Nossa Senhora de Pompéia"), inaugurated in 1920.
+Charitable associations also appear in the early years of the 20th century, such as the Association of the Ladies of Charity ("Associação das Damas de Caridade") (1913) and the first important hospital, Nossa Senhora de Pompéia, inaugurated in 1920.
 The first banks also opened their branches: Banco da Província in 1918, and Banco Nacional do Comércio in 1920.
 Electricity started to illuminate the city in 1913, offering greater comfort and possibilities for socialization, while boosting productive activities.

 The agro-industrial fairs multiply in the rural and urban areas, expanding even to the capital of the state, and the Festa da Uva is consolidated as a commercial and tourist attraction of regional scope.
 The autonomous specialized professionals find a bigger market and syndicates are formed, following the growing urbanization of the city, which begins to build with greater sophistication in masonry, abandoning the stone and wood constructions that were typical of the early days, and can now erect monuments and take care of the "macadamization" of the central streets, and the embellishment of the main public places.

-On June 1, 1910, the "Vila de Santa Tereza de Caxias" was elevated to the status of city by Decree 1,607, simplifying its name to "Caxias".
+On 1 June 1910, the "Vila de Santa Tereza de Caxias" was elevated to the status of city by Decree 1,607, simplifying its name to "Caxias".
 The same day, the first train arrived there.
 Statistics from 1910 reveal that 235 industries and 186 commercial houses were already operating in the city.
 Other ethnic groups, such as the Portuguese, Poles, Africans, Germans, and Jews, were attracted there and contributed to the overall development.
 Farming was no longer the major base of the economy, although it still supported both commerce and industry.
 In the first half of the 20th century, trade-oriented grape growing and processing activities would establish themselves as the main local economic interest.

 However, in 1911, a serious crisis broke out in the wine sector, caused by over harvesting and the adulteration of wine in the distribution centers of Rio de Janeiro and São Paulo, with the consequent discrediting of the product, forcing the federal government to hire the Italian Stefano Paternó to organize the first cooperatives of producers in the south.
 The initiative had the immediate support of the state government, which exempted them from various taxes, and it was Paternó who also managed to reorganize the Commercial Association, which at the time was deactivated due to various problems, and led it to a phase of greater understanding with the public authorities.
 Notwithstanding his efforts, the cooperatives mostly failed and the crisis would last with ups and downs until the 1930s.